sailpoint-oss/powershell-sdk/CONTRIBUTING.md

 :::note

 Some files in the PowerShell SDK are auto-generated, so you cannot directly make changes to them (your changes would be overwritten).
-These are the auto-generated files you cannot modify:
+These are the auto-generated files (found within the 'PSSailpoint' folder) you cannot modify:

 - The 'beta' folder containing the Beta API specifications
 - The 'cc' folder containing the CC API specifications